sfdistefano/ART-model-verification/README.md

 #### The code and index inputs in this repository were used in my masters thesis at New Mexico State University, defended in December 2018.

 The ART was created by USGS scientists Travis Nauman and Mike Duniway (doi:10.2136/sssaj2016.05.0151).
-My main interest was to test for its possible use in generating reference sites for oil and gas reclamation on public land managed by the Bureau of Land Management (BLM) in the US.
+My main interest was to improve this model and test for its possible use in generating reference sites for oil and gas reclamation on public land managed by the Bureau of Land Management (BLM) in the US.
 The study was conducted in the BLM White River Field Office in an area south of Rangely, CO.

 ### Extra notes: